goozzik/goozzik.github.com/index.md

 ## My name is Jakub Gorzelak (goozzik).

 I am web developer using technologies like Ruby language and Rails framework.
-I make web application for mobile devices and desktop.
+I make web applications for mobile devices and desktop.

 <hr>